 This is ideal if you live in an area that receives heavy snowfall like Connecticut.
 The less snow that can build up on your roof, the less likelihood there is of ice dams developing.
 Too much snow on your roof can damage your guttering system, and even cause your roof to collapse in places.

 Another benefit is it reflects heat.
 One study analyzing the efficiency found that heat flow dropped by 45% with a metal roof, and cooling costs were reduced by 25%.

 The exact amount that it will drop your cooling costs will depend on the type of installation.

 A final benefit of a metal roof is that it's 100% recyclable.
 Reports from NAHB show that up to composite roofing materials make up 5% of landfill waste.
 This equates to 1.36 billion pounds of waste going into landfills each year from composite roofing alone.

 Metal, on the other hand, is a highly recyclable material.
 Not only is it recyclable, but there's a good chance that the metal roofing you install already compromises some recycled metal.

 This makes it one of the most sustainable roofing options available.

-Disadvantages of Metal Roofing
+Disadvantages of a Metal Roof

 A new roof installation is a big outlay, so it's important to be aware of both the pros and the cons.
 Overall, the benefits of a metal roof outweigh the cons, but there are still a few drawbacks you might want to keep in mind.

-They tend to be noisier than other roofing types when it’s raining or during a hail storm.
-However, modern insulation techniques methods can help dampen the sound of falling rain and hail.
+They tend to be noisier than other roofing types when it's raining or during a hail storm.
+However, modern insulation techniques and methods can help dampen the sound of falling rain and hail.